Note: this list of places includes island features such as summits, but not islands as such.

 Scarriff IslandHillAn Scairbh A name in Irish (Ir.
-An Scairbh [logainm.ie], poss. 'rough place')KerryCounty, in Binnion List, Green sandstone & siltstone Bedrock
+An Scairbh [logainm.ie], poss. 'rough place')KerryCounty in Munster Province, in Binnion, Irish Islands Lists, Green sandstone & siltstone Bedrock

-Scarriff Island is the 1271th highest summit in Ireland.
+Scarriff Island is the 1271th highest place in Ireland.
 Scarriff Island is the most southerly summit and also the most westerly in the Dunkerron Mountains area.
-Trackback: http://mountainviews.ie/summit/1000/
+Linkback: https://mountainviews.ie/summit/1000/